Engineering Technologies Canada Ltd.

 Registration is limited to the first 100 participants, but the event will be recorded for future viewing.

-Girls can register now at the Water Is Water Adobe Distance Learning Site
+Girls can register now at the Water Is Water Adobe Distance Learning Site.

 In 2011 the International Water Association published “Mind The Gap: Meeting the Water and Sanitation Millennium Development Goals.”
-It’s specific focus addressed the looming deficiency in skilled professionals in the face of a rapidly aging workforce.
+Its specific focus addressed the looming deficiency in skilled professionals in the face of a rapidly aging workforce.
 The report called out the issue of gender inequality in the sub-sectors of drinking water, sanitation and hygiene promotion (WASH):

 iii) Gender inequalities – WASH is a male dominated sector; the case studies demonstrate clear gendered occupational boundaries, with men and women tending to do different jobs in the sector; with men working more on water supply and women more on hygiene promotion.
 In general, there is a low level of women graduates from universities especially from technically orientated courses.
 The low representation of women in technical and managerial positions can be linked to a failure to promote careers in the sector to young women and a lack of policy incentives to recruit more women.